 2. Discuss your recent accomplishments.

 Choose achievements that you did not address in your application and try and tie them back to key themes in your essays.
-These could include a recent promotion, freshly minted A’s, a new leadership role in a project or organization, a recent volunteer experience, initiatives you’ve taken in your department, business, or club, additional work responsibilities, etc.
+These could include a recent promotion, freshly minted A’s, a new leadership role in a project or organization, a recent volunteer experience, initiatives you’ve taken in your department, business, or club, additional work responsibilities, etc. What is new and improved since you submitted your application?

 You want to prove to the adcom that while you were a responsible, accomplished, impressive candidate before, now you are even more so.